PowerShell/PSResourceGet/Docs/SetPSResourceRepository.md

 It sets the values for an already registered module repository.
 Specifically, it sets values for either the `-URL`, `-Trusted` and `-Priority` parameter arguments by additionally providing the `-Name` parameter argument.

-The settings are persistent for the current user and apply to all versions of PowerShell installed for that user.
+The settings are persistent on the machine and apply to all versions of PowerShell installed for that user.

 The `-URL` for the PSGallery repository, which is pre-defined for this repository which is registered by default on each user's PowerShell instance, cannot be set via this cmdlet and will generate an exception.